briannorman/eli/README.md

 - Each project folder contains **variant folders** (e.g., `v1/`, `v2/`)
 - Each variant folder must contain at least one `.js` file
 - HTML (`.html`) and SCSS (`.scss`) files are optional
+- `.min.js` files are automatically generated when you save your code
 - You can have a `shared.js` file at the project root level to share code between variants
 - No config files are required